alcatrazEscapee/mappificator/README.md

 This is a pile of bodging scripts for playing around with Minecraft modding mappings, including working with Fabric Yarn, Intermediary, Official, and Parchment mappings.
 The primary purpose is to create an alternate mapping set for Forge mod development.
 This exists as an alternative to default Parchment mappings for several reasons:

-- Parchment mappings (for good reason) include a `p` prefix on every parameter.
-Mappificator does not apply this, and uses a more targeted system of parameter conflict resolution that can be specifically applied and verified for Forge.
+- Parchment mappings (for good reason) include a `p` prefix on every parameter to prevent local variable conflicts.
+Mappificator does not apply this in every case as it's not necessary, and uses a more targeted automatic system to resolve conflicts.
+It also uses an `_` suffix instead, based on personal preference.
 - Parchment does not include mappings for lambda methods or anonymous classes, again due to conflict resolution issues.
 Mappificator does.
 - Mappificator sources parameters names from multiple projects, including Parchment, Crane, and also Fabric Yarn.
 - Missing parameter mappings are auto named based on their type for extra readability (e.g. `BlockPos p_28739483` maps to `BlockPos blockPos_`)
+- Mappificator adds cross-referencing comments from Yarn, populating methods, fields, and classes with comments identifying their respective Yarn name, if it exists.

-All required materials to generate this mapping export are downloaded and cached locally, and the mapping is built and uploaded to the user's local maven repository.
+All required materials to generate this mapping export are downloaded and cached locally, and the mappings are built and uploaded to the user's local maven repository.
 This is then able to be referenced by Forge Gradle through using a custom mapping version.

-### Running Mappificator
+### Setup

 You must install [Maven](https://maven.apache.org/).
 (Python will invoke `mvn` via command line, so it must be on your path.)

 - To check if Maven is functional, run `mvn --version` in a console window.

 Run `mappificator.py` with the working directory `/<Mappificator Project Folder>/src/`.
 There are a number of command line options that can be used and can be found with `mappificator.py --help`.
-Possibly more information to follow!

-### Using in a Mod Dev Environment
+Mappificator produces a parchment formatted mapping export.
+As of time of writing, the only way to use this is to use a custom ForgeGradle 5 fork.
+There are instructions on how to set this up in the [Parchment Discord](https://discord.com/invite/XXHhhPRUxs).

-In order to use this (or any other custom mcp export) in a mod dev environment, you need to edit your `build.gradle`:
+In order to use this in a mod dev environment, you need to edit your `build.gradle`:

 Add `mavenLocal()` to your repositories: